hodaa/Offer-Iterator/readme.md

 PHP CLI Script which will read JSON based data from an specific endpoint via HTTP.
 The script will contain several sub-commands to filter and output the loaded data.
-This commands should be:
-• Find objects by time interval (given start-date and end-date as argu- ments to the command)
-• Find objects by price range (given price-from and price-to as argu- ments)
-• Find objects by a certain sub-object definition
-All given sub-commands should only output objects, that are in stock (quantity).

 ### Installation
 - clone repo